Network Cluster-Robust Inference: Conclusion

 \section{Conclusion}

 This paper studies the practice of partitioning a network, either manually or using an unsupervised learning algorithm, in order to apply cluster-robust inference methods.
-We isolate a key condition that, under mild assumptions, is necessary and sufficient for this practice to be valid: the clusters must all have low conductance, that is, low boundary-to-volume ratios.
-We call graphs ``well clustered'' if a partition with this property exists and provide theoretical and simulation evidence showing that important classes of graphs are not well clustered.
+We isolate a key condition that, under mild assumptions, is necessary and sufficient for this practice to be valid: the clusters must all have low conductance (boundary-to-volume ratios).
+We call graphs ``well-clustered'' if a partition with this property exists and provide theoretical and simulation evidence showing that important classes of graphs are not well clustered.
 Our simulation study shows that cluster-robust inference methods, when applied to graphs that are well clustered, outperform HAC estimators in terms of size control.
 However, for graphs that are poorly clustered, cluster-robust methods can exhibit severe size distortion.
 Our results connect the literature on cluster-robust inference to spectral graph theory and spectral clustering, which provide simple methods for assessing whether a graph is well clustered and for constructing clusters in a more principled way, namely to minimize conductance.

 We provide three recommendations for empirical practice.
-First, for any candidate set of clusters, one should compute the maximal conductance to assess its quality and aim for a value below 0.1.
+First, for any candidate set of clusters, one should compute the maximal conductance, a measure of cluster quality, and aim for a value below 0.1.
 Second, given a network, one should first compute the spectrum of the Laplacian to ascertain the number of low-conductance clusters.
-Third, given a well-clustered network, one can compute candidate clusters using spectral clustering or other community detection algorithms.
-We note that some networks may be well clustered but only have unbalanced partitions consisting of one large cluster and several small clusters.
-In this case, cluster-robust methods have poor power and an alternative is preferable, such as tests using HAC variance estimators.
+Third, given a well-clustered network, one can construct a desired number of clusters using spectral clustering.
+If these methods produce at least five low-conductance clusters relatively balanced in size, then cluster-robust methods can perform well.
+Otherwise, an alternative procedure may be preferable.